Deflating football: Even in Texas, concern over head injuries hinders growth

 Recognizing that the youngest players face a greater danger of head injury from hitting the ground than contact from another player, some youth associations are taking precautions even into their flag football programs.

-Douglas said the parents in his association firmly support use of the softshell headgear, which came at an additional cost of about $40 per child.
-Douglas thinks the helmets could eventually make their way into high school 7-on-7 competitions.
+Douglas said the parents in his association firmly support the use of the soft-shell headgear, which came at an additional cost of about $40 per child.
+Douglas believes the helmets could eventually make their way into high school 7-on-7 competitions.

 “If that tells you anything, we are progressing,” he added.
 “We don’t play around if we think there’s something we need to do for the kids.”